Nicole Spiel, BCBA

 She loves to constantly learn and grow from her four children and all the people she services.

-"As the Clinical Director for after school programs and adult services, I would like to introduce myself.
+"As the Clinical Director for the Pleasant Prairie clinic and adult services, I would like to introduce myself.
 My name is Nicole.
 I started in the field of Applied Behavior Analysis (ABA) in 2014 and at the time was introduced to ABA while working as a director in a daycare facility.
 I had a parent introduce me to some basic systems of reinforcement and thought, “I need to learn more.”
 I began implementing ABA in clinical, home and school settings for children with autism.
 My advisors helped me to grow a strong background in Verbal Behavior, Discrete Trial Training (DTT), Natural Environment Teaching (NET), Antecedent Modification, and Assessment.

 More about Safety-Care

-Safety-Care is designed to provide a set of skills and strategies that allow staff and families to provide safe and human support to clients who may at times exhibit disruptive or dangerous behaviors.
+Safety-Care is designed to provide a set of skills and strategies that allow staff and families to provide safe and humane support to clients who may at times exhibit disruptive or dangerous behaviors.